<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3720619817972093&amp;ev=PageView&amp;noscript=1">

 However, Central Park in the fall possesses a treasure trove of hidden wonders.
 Walk beneath the golden leaves of American Elms on the Central Park Mall, enjoy the reflection of the fall leaves over the Central Park Lake, and spot fall blooms such as mums in the Conservatory Garden.

-3. Village Halloween Parade
+2. Village Halloween Parade

 On October 31st at 7:00 pm, the annual Village Halloween Parade begins at Spring Street and travels up 6th Avenue to 16th Street.
 This event is free and open to the public, but a VIP option can ensure you get a great view of the action!
+Better still, you can join in by dressing up and showing up on 6th at Canal Street around 6:30 pm.

-4. Ice Skating at Bryant Park and Rockefeller Center
+3. Ice Skating at Bryant Park and Rockefeller Center

 As soon as Halloween is over, winter festivities begin at Bryant Park.
 The ice-skating rink at the park’s famous Winter Village is the city’s only free admission rink.
 It remains open from October 31st-March 28th and now offers contactless ticketing.